 Figure 4

 Initial decisions are not the only point in the asylum system where delays take place.
-A large number of initial decisions were made in a relatively short period in 2023, increasing the total number of refusals.
-As negative decisions are appealed, they create an additional backlog in the courts – around 34,000 asylum cases were pending before a first-tier tribunal on 30 September 2024, compared to 19,000 a year before.
+More initial decisions and a lower asylum grant rate led to an increase in the total number of refusals in recent years.
+As negative decisions are appealed, they create an additional backlog in the courts – around 42,000 asylum cases were pending before the First-tier Tribunal at the end of 2024, compared to 19,000 a year before.

 Pledge 5: Increasing returns

 Labour has pledged to remove more people who have no legal status in the UK.
 Total returns fell sharply between 2010 and 2020.
-Increases in recent years have partially reversed this decline – in the year ending 30 September 2024, returns increased by almost a third compared to the year before.
-However, numbers remained relatively low in historical terms.
-Total and enforced returns were 27% and 45% lower than a decade before, respectively.
+Increases in recent years have partially reversed this decline – in 2024, returns increased by 25% compared to the year before, reaching the highest level since 2017.
+However, numbers remain lower than a decade ago – total and enforced returns declined by 19% and 40%, respectively, from 2014.

-To increase returns, the government said it would create a specialised enforcement unit with more than 1,000 staff, maintain Conservative plans to increase detention spaces, set up support programmes in 11 countries to support the reintegration of returnees and negotiate new return deals with countries of origin.
+The government said it will create a specialised enforcement unit with more than 1,000 staff, maintain Conservative plans to increase detention spaces, set up support programmes in 11 countries to support the reintegration of returnees, and negotiate new return deals with countries of origin.
 The latter will build on several new agreements concluded by the previous government in recent years.
-However, the UK conducts close to zero enforced returns to many of the top countries of origin for people crossing the channel in small boats (e.g. when they are refused asylum), such as Iran, Afghanistan, and Iraq.

 Labour previously suggested a returns deal with the EU that would cover non-EU citizens who have sought asylum, though it remains unclear whether an agreement can be reached, as well as how many people it would cover and how swiftly they would be returned.